Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Reliability of Bias Measures

-\paragraph{Test-retest reliability} (or repeatability) tests whether a test-taker's performance stays consistent over multiple measurement instances.
+\emph{Test-retest reliability} (or repeatability) tests whether a test-taker's performance stays consistent over multiple measurement instances.
 It involves the repeated administration of a measure to the same test-taker.
 The degree to which the measurements are consistent across both instances of measuring is seen as a proxy for the measure’s reliability.
-We would expect the separate measurements to yield very similar results (unless we have reasons to suspect significant changes in the test-taker between the testing instances).
-While for human subjects it is possible to do a measurement at different times (in case we assume the tested construct to be mostly stable between timepoints), it is more complicated for NLP models, which are not subject to time in the same way.
-Instead, different ways of testing something akin to test-retest reliability could be testing the consistency of bias measures when varying the language model's random seeds, when varying the training dataset, or when varying the time at which the dataset is obtained (if the dataset changes over time).
-Given the monetary and temporary cost of training state-of-the-art language models, these types of assessments are currently only relevant to the assessment of (bias measures applied to) smaller language models and (also for large language models) to the assessment of downstream consistency (e.g., when sampling).
+We would expect the separate measurements to yield very similar results (unless we have reasons to suspect significant changes in the test-taker between the testing instances -- this, again, underscores the importance of communicating one's assumptions about a construct).
+While for human test-takers this involves administering the same measurement tool at different times (for constructs that we expect to be mostly stable between time points), for NLP models, which are not subject to time in the same way as are human test-takers, there are several different ways in which repeated administrations of measures can be achieved.

+Here we discuss three such ways: the consistency of bias measures i) when varying the model's random seeds, ii) when varying the training data set, and iii) when varying the time at which the data set is obtained (if the data set changes over time).
+Given the monetary and temporary cost of training state-of-the-art language models, these types of assessments are currently mostly relevant to the assessment of bias measures applied to smaller models.